-Among his many calls to arms, Luther's most famous, which also contains an interesting doctrine of works salvation, was commented on the war.
+Among his many calls to arms, Luther's most famous, which also contains an interesting doctrine of works salvation, was against the peasants of Germany:

 Stab, beat, strangle to death whoever can.
 If you lose your life in doing so, blessed are you; you can never attain to a more blessed death.
 For you die in obedience to the divine word and command.
-18

-In his famous "Table Talk" - notes of conversations around the table in his house, Luther
+In his famous "Table Talk" - notes of conversations around the table in his house, Luther commented on the war.

 Preachers are the biggest killers of all.
 For they stir up the rulers to resolutely carry out their duties and to punish pests.
 I killed all the peasants in the riot; all of their blood is on my neck.
 But I blame it on our Lord God; it is He who commanded me to speak thus.
-19

 It is easy to be offended by the many extreme and radical things Luther said and miss the power and influence they had in his day - and that they still have in our day.
 Of course, such exhortations to pick up the sword are not new for Christians.
 Neither is the credit - or the blame, depending on one's point of view - for inciting bloodshed.
-Pope Urban II ignited the fire that burned through eight crusades in his call to arms in 1095.20
+Pope Urban II